 To run tasks such as experiments or notebooks, Determined needs to have resources (CPUs, GPUs) on which to run the tasks.
 However, different tasks have different resource requirements and, given the cost of GPU resources, it’s important to choose the right resources for specific goals so that you get the most value out of your money.
 For example, you may want to run your training on beefy V100 GPU machines, while you want your Tensorboards to run on cheap CPU machines with minimal resources.

-Determined has the concept of resource pools, which is a set of resources that are identical and located physically close to each other.
+Determined has the concept of a resource pool, which is a collection of identical resources that are located physically close to each other.
 Determined allows you to configure your cluster to have multiple resource pools and to assign tasks to a specific resource pool, so that you can use different sets of resources for different tasks.
 Each resource pool handles scheduling and instance provisioning independently.

 When you configure a cluster, you set which pool is the default for CPU

 tasks and which pool is the default for GPU tasks.
 CPU-only tasks such a

 Tensorboards will run on the default CPU pool unless you specify that it